 LIMINAL lim·i·nal adjective 1. between two different places, states, etc. 2. occupying a position at, or on both sides of, a boundary or threshold.

 LIMINAL is a continuing personal project, exploring the realm that exists between imagination and nature.
 As a child, the landscape and natural world seemed full of mystery and wild magic.
 It was easy to come and go across the threshold between the real and the imagined.
-It was a way of being in the world: of bridging the gap between nature and the conscious self.
-LIMINAL is my attempt to rekindle that deep, instinctive, mysterious bond with the natural world, in an age when we are increasingly distracted and disconnected from it.
+It was a way of being in the world; of bridging the gap between nature and the conscious self.
+LIMINAL is my attempt to rekindle that deep, instinctive, mysterious bond with the non-human world, in an age when we are increasingly distracted and disconnected from it.

-Limited edition of 100 copies, with an introduction by John Vernon Lord.
+This book is a limited edition of 100 copies, with an introduction by John Vernon Lord.
 Signed and numbered, 32 pages, printed on 120gsm uncoated paper, 120mm x 120mm.

-Based on my drawings for House of Illustration's 'Drawing a Day' project, each 1-inch drawing is paired with an evocative word, so that the book forms a kind of ‘graphic poem’.
+Based on my drawings for House of Illustration's 'Drawing a Day' project, each 1-inch drawing is paired with an evocative word, so that the book forms a kind of graphic poem.
 The reader is invited to form connections and narratives between picture and text; both on each spread, and as a sequence through the book.

 'The drawings have a compelling magic about them.
 They conjure up enigmatic symbols that we feel we must try to decipher and seek out connections with the accompanying words.
 Like all interesting images they are 'threshold' windows that invite constant viewing.' - John Vernon Lord